WebOfTrustInfo/rwot6-santabarbara/topics-and-advance-readings/SustainableTechnologyCommons-HeatherVescentv1.md

 companies join together to fund a non-profit to develop technology for use by by partner companies (e.g. SWIFT).
 A bottom-up model emerges from ad-hoc technology communities where bleeding edge and disruptive technology is explored as it is developed, mainly by technologists.
+Governments pursue their own R&D investment strategy that in effect, invest in technology commons with the end goal of encouraging diverse marketplace.

 Rebooting Web of Trust (RWoT), along with other events, is one of these bottom-up, ad-hoc technology commons.
 Participants build relationships